-- characteristics which work together to create its physical Character.
+- 36 Well-designed places have individual characteristics which work together to create its physical Character.
 The ten characteristics help to nurture and sustain a sense of Community.
 They work to positively address environmental issues affecting Climate.
 They all contribute towards the cross-cutting themes for good design set out in the National Planning Policy Framework.

 - The ten characteristics set out in Part 2 are:

 - Context enhances the surroundings.

 - Identity attractive and distinctive.

 - Built form a coherent pattern of development.

 - Movement accessible and easy to move around.

 - Nature enhanced and optimised.

 - Public spaces safe, social and inclusive.

 - Uses mixed and integrated.

 - Homes and buildings functional, healthy and sustainable.

 - Resources efficient and resilient.

 - Lifespan made to last.